bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Similarly to @wiestler_skill_2013 and @nambu_decoding_2015, we aimed to uncover activity patterns that represent the different sequences that were performed by the participants.
 However, instead of calculating cross-validated classification accuracies, we opted for a representational approach by computing multivariate distance between activity patterns evoked by the execution of sequences, in order to avoid ceiling effect and baseline drift sensitivity [@walther_reliability_2016].
-In the current study, we computed cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016;@diedrichsen_distribution_2016] which is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals and then regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2004].
+In the current study, we computed the cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016;@diedrichsen_distribution_2016], which is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals and regularizing it through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2004].
 This distance, which measures discriminability of conditions, was estimated separately for pairs of sequences that were in a similar acquisition stage, that is, for the newly acquired, and for the consolidated sequences.

 ### Searchlight analysis